It is God that chooses leaders - MCE

 Alhaji Hammed Abubakar Yussuf, the Yendi Municipal Chief Executive (MCE) who was confirmed on 30th September, 2021 by the Assembly has expressed gratitude and appreciation to all and sundry for supporting him during his tenure of office in the last four years.

-He also hoped similar cooperation would be given to him in his second term.
+He also hoped similar cooperation would be given him in his second term.

 He said with his records, he worked hard with the Yendi Municipal Security council (MUSEC) during the road Map of peace in Dagbon, which finally brought about peace to the area with a lot of meetings.